 - Bake at 350F / 180C for 20-30 minutes or until nicely brown and a toothpick comes out clear after stabbing that poor muffin with it (making muffins can be a cruel undertaking, let me tell you!)

 - Let the muffins cool off and enjoy then!

-Other than that, store in the fridge after a day or two to make sure they stay fresh longer.
+Other than that, store them in the fridge after a day or two to make sure they stay fresh longer.

 Kid-Friendly & Gluten-Free Option

-These muffins are naturally sweetened with the banana, vegetarian and high-fiber.
+These flourless oatmeal muffins are naturally sweetened with the banana, vegetarian and high-fiber.
 They’re a great snack or breakfast for kids, even toddlers since they’re nutritious and also don’t contain nuts, which can be a choking hazard for small children.